Mentor teachers

 Neela began her career with Teach for America as a kindergarten teacher in Lynwood, California.
 She went on to teach kindergarten at Uncommon Schools in Brooklyn, where her students scored in the 88th percentile on standardized tests, and at ICEP Public Schools in Los Angeles.
 The KIPP Foundation then tapped Neela to write and implement a leadership curriculum for grade chairs, deans, and principals.
 For the last eight years, Neela has taught and led at KIPP Empower Academy in Los Angeles.
 After leading the school for three years with outstanding academic results, Neela opted to return to the fourth-grade classroom, where she is also grade chair and EL coordinator.
 Neela earned her B.A. in molecular biology from the University of California, Berkeley and holds an M.A. from Loyola Marymount University and an M.A. from California State University, Northridge.

-Roberto began his career as a Teach for America corps member teaching special education in the Bronx.
-He then taught third grade and was a staff developer at Uncommon School's Excellence Boys Charter School in Brooklyn, where his work was featured in Doug Lemov’s Teach Like a Champion.
+Now in his fifth year as a Mentor Teacher, Roberto began his career as a Teach for America corps member teaching special education in the Bronx.
+He then taught third grade and was a staff developer at Uncommon Schools’ Excellence Boys Charter School in Brooklyn, where his work was featured in Doug Lemov’s Teach Like a Champion.
 Later, at Democracy Prep Public Schools, Roberto was a founding teacher and curriculum director.
-He was then a consultant/teacher coach for numerous school districts, including Achievement First, where he was named a Stage 5 Master Teacher, the network’s highest distinction.
+He was then a consultant/teacher coach for numerous school districts, including Achievement First, where he was a Level 5 ELA teacher coach, the network’s highest distinction.
 After moving to California, Roberto taught sixth grade in a rural public school, where nearly all of his students passed the state’s ELA exam.
-He earned his B.A. in education from Washington University in St. Louis and an M.Ed. from the City University of New York.
+He earned his B.A. in Education from Washington University in St. Louis, and a M.Ed. from the City University of New York.

 After serving in Teach for America, Sierra joined Achievement First, where she has taught for twelve years in Connecticut, New York, and Rhode Island.
 The network named Sierra Master Teacher in recognition of her students’ outstanding results; her students scored some 30 points above state averages on Common Core assessments.
 Sierra firmly believes that with strong teaching, an obsession with data, and an unwavering determination to engage all students, every child can succeed.
 Sierra is a National Academy for the Advancement of Teacher Excellence fellow.
 Sierra holds a B.A. from George Washington University in international affairs and a M.A. from Columbia Teachers College.